- Q: When should I apply for admission?

 - Q: How will my Associate of Arts degree be applied to my transfer?

 Students with an Associate of Arts (A.A.) degree from a college participating in the Iowa Community College/Regents Articulation Agreement must meet all conditions of the agreement, including earning at least 60 semester hours of credit acceptable for transfer, and a minimum cumulative grade point average of 2.00 ("C") on all credit accepted for transfer.
-To determine how courses from selected community colleges transfer to UNI, see Transfer Plan-It online service.
+To determine how courses from selected community colleges transfer to UNI, see Transfer Plan-It online service or Transfer Equivalency Lists.

 If you meet all the requirements, you will have met UNI's Liberal Arts Core requirements, except:

 - A course in non-Western cultures that must be completed at either the community college or at UNI; and

 - UNI's Liberal Arts Core Capstone course that must be completed after transferring to UNI.

 - Q: What about AA degrees from other states, or other associate degrees?

 UNI does not have articulation (transfer) agreements from out-of-state community colleges (with the exception of Black Hawk College, Palo Alto College, San Antonio College, Northwest Vista College and St. Philips College); therefore, an out-of-state AA Degree will not automatically satisfy all UNI Liberal Arts Core requirements.
 AA coursework will be evaluated on a course-by-course basis and will meet the UNI degree requirements where applicable.